Associate Professor Michael Gardner (Lab leader)

 Dr. Sandra Rehan was awarded her PhD in 2011 and is currently Assistant Professor at University New Hampshire.

-Dr. Scott Groom, was awarded his PhD in 2014 and is currently a JSPS Postdoctoral fellow at Kyoto University.
-He is a recent recipient of a prestigious 2015 SA Science Excellence award.
+Dr. Scott Groom, was awarded his PhD in 2014 and is currently holds a post doctoral position at the University of Adelaide.
+He was a recipient of a prestigious 2015 SA Science Excellence award.

 Dr. Sarah Kim Pearson was awarded her PhD in 2016, you can find out more about her on her Flinders University webpage, her ResearchGate profile and on Twitter.

 Dr. Mina Hojat Ansari was awarded her PhD in 2016.
-She is currently based in Iran and is looking for a new position.
+She is currently based in Iran and working in biomedical research.

 Dr. Rebecca Dew completed her PhD in 2017 and is currently an Endeavour Postdoctoral Fellow at the University of New Hampshire.